No items found.

 As well as giving your protagonist qualities that make them ill-equipped for navigating the perils of your plot, you’ll want to throw conflict their way.

-Conflict could be an antagonist your protagonist fights (physically, verbally, passive-aggressively…).
+Conflict could be an antagonist your protagonist fights (physically, verbally, passive-aggressively...).
 But it could also be created by their environment or other external elements, their society’s beliefs, the demands of their job, dystopian technology, supernatural forces...
-These are all what we’d usually consider external conflict.
+These are all things we’d usually consider to be external conflict.

-For more tips on internal conflict and moments of crisis, be sure to read this article on the moral dilemma, and this one on the crisis at the midpoint of a story.
+For more tips on internal conflict and moments of crisis, be sure to read this article on external and internal conflict, and this blog on the crisis at the midpoint of a story.

 Show character development through action

-It’s no use telling us your main character has a life-altering realisation.
+It’s no use telling us your main character has a life-altering realization.
 Alter their reactions to obstacles and crises.
 Show us that they’re not quite the same person anymore.

 It is the difference between witnessing something from a distance and being right there in the middle of it.
 It is the difference between readers understanding your story and genuinely feeling it.
 And we want the latter.
 We want them to laugh and cry, to be there on those pages with us.